Talabat

 Healthy Mode is designed as an optional layer that users can turn on if they want more clarity.
 When enabled, it uses the user’s health profile to surface relevant insights while browsing menus.

 Language and visuals were kept calm and neutral.
-There are no red alerts, no good or bad labels, and no blocked actions.
+There are no bright red alerts, no good or bad labels, and no blocked actions.
 Users always remain in control.

 Language and visuals were kept calm and neutral.
-There are no red alerts, no good or bad labels, and no blocked actions.
+There are no bright red alerts, no good or bad labels, and no blocked actions.
 Users always remain in control.

 Focusing on relevance to the user’s own needs felt more appropriate for a fast, everyday ordering context.